flyvercity/iot-ngin-c2ng/docs/GENERAL.md

 The are two layers in the application:

 * user-facing interfaces comprise `Sessions`, `Certificates`, `Signal` request handlers.
-* "backbone" service interfaces comprises `USS`, `NSACF`, `Mongo`, and `Influx` class.
+* "backbone" service interfaces comprises `USS`, `SliceMan`, `Mongo`, and `Influx` class.
 Besides that, this layer also contain the Security Manager component responsible to manage session security credentials.

 Main service dependencies are: